 On September 1, 2021, the new Constitutional carry law went into effect in Texas.
 The Stornello Law Firm received numerous calls with questions about the new law and the changes it makes.
 I hope this post answers some of those questions.

-Texas Gun Laws on Open and Concealed Carry
+Texas Open Carry Law and Concealed Carry Law

 The Texas Constitution Article 1, § 23 protects the right to bear arms for legal self-defense, it also gives the state the power to regulate carrying guns in order to prevent crime.
 The state has no laws that restrict carrying rifles and shotguns, other than general gun prohibitions for a few people (including recent felons) and at a few places (such as K-12 schools).